Claire Kilroy: Influences

 Two authors Kilroy cites as influential to her work are John Banville and Vladimir Nabokov.
 After reading Lolita at age 16, she was inspired to write sentences as vividly as Nabokov.
 She counts Martin Amis, Andrew O'Hagan, and Michael Frayn among some of her favourite authors, while her favourite Irish novel is John Banville's Athena.

 Novels

 All Summer

 Kilroy's debut novel, All Summer, was published in May 2003 by Faber & Faber.
 In 2004, the novel won the Rooney Prize for Irish Literature.
-At the opening of the novel, main character Anna Hunt has lost her memory.
+At the opening of the novel, the main character Anna Hunt has lost her memory.
 On the run from an unknown pursuer, all she knows is that she is connected to a stolen painting that is being restored in the National Gallery.
 A review from the Irish Independent states: "It's no accident that the stolen painting in the story is Girl in the Mirror, underlining the novel's exploration of outward appearance and inner identity.
 The novel, like a cracked mirror, reflects twisted, inverted and doubled images of the main characters, especially those involved in the crime."